The Middle (Zedd, Maren Morris and Grey song)

 "The Middle" is a song by Russian-German record producer Zedd, American country music singer Maren Morris, and American musical duo Grey.
-It was written by Zedd & Grey alongside The Monsters and the Strangerz & Sarah Aarons with production handled by the former three.
+It was written by Sarah Aarons, The Monsters and the Strangerz, Grey and Zedd with production handled by the latter three.
 The song was released commercially for digital download and streaming on 23 January 2018 by Interscope Records.
 It reached number one in Singapore and the top ten in the US, the UK and several other countries.
 It was nominated for Record of the Year, Song of the Year, and Best Pop Duo/Group Performance at the 61st Annual Grammy Awards.

 Background and development

 Release

 The song was first revealed in an accompanying interview of Zedd's cover shot for Billboard, published on 10 August 2017.
 Zedd played interviewer Chris Martins unreleased material in a studio, one of which was "The Middle", which featured co-writer Sarah Aarons as a demo singer.

 On 11 January 2018, Zedd teased the song on social media, saying: "Hey guys, it's that time again.
 I wanted to show you a preview to my brand new song.
 Check it out," after which he played a short snippet of the song.
 The collaboration was officially announced via social media on 19 January 2018, along with the single artwork, which Zedd teased a day earlier without a title on it.